utnet-org/uminer/CONTRIBUTING.md

 ## Coding Guidelines

-1. **Code Style**: Follow [specific coding style guide or language-specific conventions].
+1. **Follow `go-unility` Coding Conventions**:
+   - **Code Style**: Adhere to the coding style used in the `go-unility` project.
+This includes [effective Go](https://golang.org/doc/effective_go) coding standards and additional project-specific conventions.
+   - **Formatting**: Use tools like `gofmt` or `goimports` to format your code according to Go standards.
+This ensures consistency across the codebase.
+   - **Commenting and Documentation**: Follow the commenting style of `go-unility`.
+This means writing clear, concise comments that explain non-obvious features or implementations.
+Additionally, update or add documentation reflecting the purpose and use of your contributions.
+   - **Naming Conventions**: Use meaningful and descriptive names, following the naming conventions in `go-unility`.
+For instance, use `MixedCaps` or `mixedCaps` rather than underscores to write multiword names.
+   - **Error Handling**: Follow Go's conventional error handling patterns as demonstrated in `go-unility`.
+Check for errors where necessary and handle them appropriately.
+   - **Tests**: Write tests for your code following `go-unility`'s testing patterns.
+Ensure that your code passes all existing tests and that your new tests sufficiently cover any new functionality.

+2. **Code Review Process**:
+   - Your code submissions will be reviewed according to the `go-unility` review process.
+Familiarize yourself with this process to understand how your contributions will be evaluated.

+3. **Referencing `go-unility` Code**:
+   - If your contribution is closely related to existing `go-unility` code, reference the relevant files or sections in your pull request description.

+4. **Documentation**:
-2. **Documentation**: Document your code where necessary.
+    - Document your code where necessary.
 Use clear and concise comments to explain complex logic.

+5. **Testing**:
-3. **Testing**: Write tests for new features or bug fixes.
+    - Write tests for new features or bug fixes.

+Remember, consistency with the existing codebase is crucial.
+When in doubt, refer to the `go-unility` repository for guidance on style and best practices.

 ## Distribution